-If you are dealing with the aftermath of a federal gun charge, you may be wondering how this will affect your life and where you should seek help for your criminal defense case.
-Being charged with federal firearms crimes, such as possession of a handgun or carrying weapons without a license, is a serious situation to be in and can have long-term consequences for your life.
+If you are dealing with the aftermath of a federal gun charge, you may be wondering how this will affect your life and where you should seek help from a North Carolina Federal Firearms Charges Attorney for your criminal defense case.
+Being charged with federal firearms charges in North Carolina, such as possession of a handgun or carrying weapons without a license, is a serious situation to be in and can have long-term consequences for your life.

 Therefore, it’s important to be aware of both federal and North Carolina state firearms laws so that you can avoid a weapons charge.
 However, if you have already been charged for a federal weapon-related offense, it’s critical to have the aid of an experienced and loyal NC criminal defense lawyer, who can work to try to get your case dropped or your penalties reduced.